What to Expect

 We communicate everywhere, so Interior Communications Electricians are able to operate at sea or ashore in many different environments.
 While most of their work is performed indoors, it may be in a climate-controlled, shop-like environment.
 The IC rate is very technical, with Sailors needing to work on all kinds of electronic and communication equipment.

 Training & Advancement

-	Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing an Interior Communications Electrician role report to Advanced Technical Training and Class “A” Technical School in Great Lakes, IL, where you’ll receive 21 weeks of formal Navy technical training.
+Upon completion of initial training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing an Interior Communications Electrician role report to Advanced Technical Training and Class “A” Technical School in Great Lakes, IL, where you’ll receive 21 weeks of formal Navy technical training.
 Here, you will develop a working knowledge of basic technical documentation, knowledge and skills of electricity and electronics, basic mechanical theory, electrical math, basic schematics and AC/DC circuits.

 Some Interior Communications Electricians who graduate from "A" school go on to advanced training courses such as gyrocompass and advanced TV maintenance.
 Others are assigned to duty stations where they can continue learning their rating through on-the-job training.
 Once you’ve finished schooling, you’ll spend the rest of your career alternating between service at shore commands and aboard ships in the U.S. and overseas.

 Promotion opportunities are regularly available but competitive and based on performance.

 Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields in the civilian sector.

 Beyond offering access to professional credentials and certifications, Navy technical and operational training for an Interior Communications Electrician can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.